GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 18. firstOrCreate()

-Why: To retrieve or create a record in one step.
+**Why**: To retrieve or create a record in one step.

-When: Use it to avoid duplicate entries by updating or creating records as needed.
+**When**: Use it to avoid duplicate entries by updating or creating records as needed.
 ```
 $user = User::firstOrCreate(['email' => 'example@example.com'], ['name' => 'John Doe']);
 ```

 ## 19. firstOrNew()

-Why: To retrieve or instantiate a new record without saving.
+**Why**: To retrieve or instantiate a new record without saving.

-When: Use it to get an existing record or create a new instance without persisting it.
+**When**: Use it to get an existing record or create a new instance without persisting it.
 ```
 $user = User::firstOrNew(['email' => 'example@example.com'], ['name' => 'John Doe']);
 ```

 ## 20. sole()

-Why: To ensure only one record is retrieved or throw an exception.
+**Why**: To ensure only one record is retrieved or throw an exception.

-When: Use it when you expect a single unique result and want to handle duplicates as errors.
+**When**: Use it when you expect a single unique result and want to handle duplicates as errors.

 [Youtube tutorial](https://youtu.be/FWl1P2nd5mw)
 ```